-The selector lever cannot be moved out of the P (Park) position and into any of the other positions if the ignition switch is pushed to the LOCK, OFF or ACC position.
+The shift lever cannot be moved out of the P (Park) position and into any of the other positions if the ignition switch is pushed to the LOCK, OFF or ACC position.

-- 2. Keep the foot brake pedal depressed and move the selector lever to a driving position. - 3.
-Release the parking brake and foot brake pedal, and then gradually start the vehicle in motion.
+- Keep the foot brake pedal depressed and move the shift lever to a driving position. - Release the parking brake and foot brake pedal, and then gradually start the vehicle in motion.